Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 When an ECS Cluster is created, before any service is deployed, we have to provide the cluster with capacity providers.

-In this blog post, the capacity providers are the EC2 instances where the scaling is managed by ASG.
-The service can then be deployed once the capacity providers or the capacity providing EC2 instances are registered with the ECS cluster.
+In this blog post, the capacity providers are the EC2 instances, with scaling managed by ASG.
+The service can then be deployed once the capacity providers or the capacity-providing EC2 instances are registered with the ECS cluster.

 An ECS service consists of multiple tasks.
 Each task is created based on the task definition provided by the service.